I am seeking summary-level data for a specific trial or trials - can I request that the Data Partner conduct the analyses?

 What if I want to use different analytical tools to perform my analyses, in addition to Stata?

-Researchers will have access to Stata, R, Notepad, and OpenOffice.
+Researchers will have access to Stata, R, RStudio, Notepad, and OpenOffice.
 If needed, researchers will be able to upload additional data sets to the secure platform.
-Researchers may also request that additional analytical packages be made available on the secure data sharing platform and the YODA Project will work with the Data Holder to determine whether this is possible.
+Researchers may also request that additional analytical packages be made available on the secure data sharing platform and the YODA Project will work with the Data Partner to determine whether this is possible.
 The YODA Project will work with researchers to ensure that projects can be conducted within the platform.

 How do I report a possible safety concern found during data analysis?

-Any possible safety concern that arises from data analysis should be reported directly to the Data Holder immediately for further evaluation and reporting to appropriate Health or Regulatory Authorities as necessary.
+Any possible safety concern that arises from data analysis should be reported directly to the Data Partner immediately for further evaluation and reporting to appropriate Health or Regulatory Authorities as necessary.
 Appropriate contact information is provided in the DUAs.

 May I use these data in a course I am teaching on data analysis?